karlssberg/Motiv/README.md

 ### What problem is being solved?

+Primarily, Motiv is designed to provide visibility into your application's decision-making process.
+However, since it decomposes expressions into propositions, almost as an accident of its design, it also satisfies some important architectural concerns and opening doors to more exotic usages (such as implementing rules engines).

-If your project requires two or more of the following, then Motiv is likely to be a great fit.
+If your project requires two or more of the following, then Motiv is very likely to be a great fit.

-1. **Visibility**: You need to explain in real-time why a certain condition was met (or not).
+1. **Visibility**: You need to provide feedback in real-time regarding why a certain condition was met (or not).
 2. **Decomposition**: Your logic is either too complex or deeply nested to understand at a glance, so it needs to be broken up in to meaningful parts.
 3. **Reusability**: You wish to re-use your logic in multiple places without having to re-implement it.
 4. **Modeling**: You need to explicitly model the facets of your domain logic.

 ### What is wrong with regular booleans?

-Primitive booleans will not explain _why_ they are `true` or `false`.
+Regular boolean expressions will not explain _why_ they are `true` or `false`.
 If an expression only has one clause, then we can easily figure it out.
 However, if it is made up of multiple clauses, then at runtime it may not be obvious or even possible to determine the underlying cause.
+Moreover, since Motiv requires that you break up your expressions in to meaningful propositions, it greatly improves readability, in the same way that decomposing code into meaningful functions does.

 ### Isn't an if-statement visible enough?